Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	- simulation-specific Orge persistance files, i.e. generally snapshots of the full game state

-Depending on size, richness, number and depth of simulated elements, history, etc., the last item, simulation data, can grow quite a lot.
+Depending on size, richness, number and depth of simulated elements, history, etc., the simulation data can grow quite a lot.

-A relatively high upper bound for them would be 20GB.
+A relatively high upper bound for these data would be 20GB.